mrhenryyu/minimal-mistakes/_pages/about/interests.md

 ### Fitness

 When I was younger, I was pushed by my parents ot pursue sports.
-I absolutely hated it,
+I initially pushed into soccer and even though I was absolutely terrible (played defence in house league), I enjoyed it.
+As a child, I was never too good at sports, and for the longest time, I was

   - Swimming instructor
   - Played club badminton